 During the final week of the program, students have to work together to deliver their Community Action Project.
 They learn to delegate roles and responsibilities, manage a budget, and set goals.
 Students work alongside locals to deliver their community action project.

 Community Action Project Delivery

-Students continue to work on the project and in many cases wake up at 6am and work until the sun goes down.
-The students gain crucial skills in teamwork, critical thinking, organization and project sustainability.
+Students continue to work on the project and in many cases waking up early to finish before a public project inauguration and a Big Love circle shared with the community.
+The students gain crucial skills in teamwork, critical thinking, organization, and project sustainability.

 Students have a chance to enjoy their last day in Constanza, purchase souvenirs for family and friends, and participate in a closing celebration with their English students.
 Students participate in a structured closing reflection workshop where they reflect on all they have learned and experienced during their GG journey.
 They have an opportunity to appreciate others for their contributions (GG Leaders, Coordinators, and their peers.)
 They spend time evaluating the program and identify how they will keep the GG spirit alive back home as Alumni Ambassadors.

 At the airport, they say their goodbyes to their in-country Program Coordinators and new Global Glimpse family and fly back to the United States.